Nightmare1984/BlueSunInstall/CONTRIBUTING.md

 ## Submitting Changes

-Archinstall uses GitHub's pull-request workflow and all contributions in terms of code should be done through pull requests.<br>
+BlueSunInstall uses GitHub's pull-request workflow and all contributions in terms of code should be done through pull requests.<br>

 Anyone interested in archinstall may review your code.
 One of the core developers will merge your pull request when they think it is ready.
 For every pull request, we aim to promptly either merge it or say why it is not yet ready; if you go